-- Quick access toolbar is universal and access is possible on any tab like Home, Insert, Review, and References, etc. It is independent of the tab that we are working simultaneously.
+- Quick Access Toolbar is universal, and access is possible on any tab like “Home,” “Insert,” “Review,” “References,” etc. It is independent of the tab that we are working on simultaneously.

 How to Use the toolbar in Excel?

-- The toolbar on excel is used for various purposes.
-There are few major activities performed on the quick access toolbar on different versions of Excel.
+- The toolbar in Excel is used for various purposes.
+However, few major activities are performed on the Quick Access Toolbar on different versions of Excel.

-- In 2007 version, only three activities including adding of extra features or commands that are used frequently, shifting the location of the toolbar, and deleting a feature from the toolbar are possible whenever we don’t want.
+- In the 2007 version, only three activities shift the toolbar’s location, including adding extra features or frequently used commands.
+In addition, deleting an element from the toolbar is possible whenever we do not want to.

-- In higher versions than 2007, quick access toolbar is used in many ways along with adding and removing of commands.
-Those include adding commands which are not presented on the toolbar, modifying commands order, moving toolbar below or above the ribbon, grouping two or more commands, exporting and importing of the toolbar, customizing utilizing the options command, and resetting the default settings.
+- In higher versions than in 2007, the Quick Access Toolbar is used in many ways, along with adding and removing commands.
+These include adding commands not presented on the toolbar, modifying commands order, moving the toolbar below or above the ribbon, grouping two or more commands, exporting and importing the toolbar, customizing utilizing the “Options” command, and resetting the default settings.

-- The commands that are not listed in the toolbar can be selected from the three categories including popular commands, all commands, and commands not listed on the ribbon.
+- We can select the commands not listed in the toolbar from the three categories, including “Popular Commands,” “All Commands,” and “Commands Not Listed” on the ribbon.

 Examples to Understand Quick Access Excel Toolbar

 Adding features or commands to the Quick Access Toolbar is essential.
 It is done in three ways:

 - Adding commands located on the ribbon